madd86/awesome-system-design/readme.md

 - [Monolith to Microservices](https://www.nginx.com/resources/library/monolith-to-microservices/) - [Free 👍] - Written by the same author as the one above, this book will cover the migration from Monolith to Microservices, it's recommended you start by the previous book.

 - [Distributed Systems (3rd Edition)](https://www.distributed-systems.net/index.php/books/ds3/) - [Free 👍] - Great overview of and in-depth introduction to distributed systems.
 Recommended for intermediate level readers.

+- [Machine Learning System Design with end-to-end examples](https://arseny.info/ml_design_book) - [Paid 💵] - A book about Machine Learning System Design.
+Recommended for intermediate level readers with a basic knowledge of ML.

 ---

 # Videos